-The TSF shall enforce the Discretionary Access Control (DAC) Policy on processes acting on the behalf of users as subjects and file system objects (ordinary files, directories, device special files, UNIX Domain socket special files, named pipes), IPC objects (message queues, SysV semaphores, shared memory segments) and all operations among subjects and objects covered by the DAC policy.
+The TSF shall enforce the Discretionary Access Control (DAC) Policy on processes acting on the behalf of users as subjects and file system objects (ordinary files, directories, device special files, UNIX Domain socket special files, named pipes), IPC objects (message queues, semaphores, shared memory segments) and all operations among subjects and objects covered by the DAC policy.
 FDP\ACC.1.1

 Application Note from LSPP: For most systems there is only one type of subject, usually called a process or task, which needs to be specified in the ST. Named objects are those objects which are used to share information among subjects acting on the behalf of different users, and for which access to the object can be specified by a name or other identity.
 Any object that meets this criterion but is not controlled by the DAC policy must be justified.
-This security requirement does not apply to non-SysV semaphores.
 The list of operations covers all operations between the above two lists.
 It may consist of a sublist for each subject-named object pair.
 Each operation needs to specify which type of access right is needed to perform the operation; for example read access or write access.